-Second, the “eternal sin” narrative contains the sobering caution that we must guard our hearts, so as to keep them always honest, and open to the reception of truth (cf. Ephesians 4:19; 2 Timothy 4:1ff).
-When one resists the teaching of the Holy Spirit, as conveyed through the sacred Scriptures (cf. Acts 7:51), such can lead to more intense gradations of rebellion (cf. Hebrews 10:29b), resulting ultimately in an eternity of unimaginable horror.
+Second, the “eternal sin” narrative contains the sobering caution that we must guard our hearts, so as to keep them always honest, and open to the reception of truth (cf. Eph.
+4:19; 2 Tim.
+4:1ff).
+When one resists the teaching of the Holy Spirit, as conveyed through the sacred Scriptures (cf. Acts 7:51), such can lead to more intense gradations of rebellion (cf. Heb.
+10:29b), resulting ultimately in an eternity of unimaginable horror.

 Apostasy rarely comes in leaps.
 Rather, it creeps up by seconds, and those seconds eventually become hours, days, and years.
 When those years cross the line into eternity, it is too late to remedy the condition.

 - Cranfield, C. E. B. 1966.
 The Gospel According to Saint Mark.
 Cambridge: University Press.

 - Hiebert, D. Edmond 1994.
 The Gospel of Mark.
 Greenville, SC: Bob Jones University.